wgsl-tooling-wg/wesl-spec/Generics.md

 * angle bracket syntax for generic variable declaration, and generic value specification.
 * declare generic variables on function declarations, e.g.: `fn foo<E>(arg: E) -> E { let e:E = arg; return e; }`
-* within an fn with a generic declaration, generic variables names can be used in place of a wesl type in both the fn declaration and fn body, or in a function call expression inside the fn body.
+* within an fn with a generic declaration, generic variables names can be used in place of a WESL type in both the fn declaration and fn body, or in a function call expression inside the fn body.
   The generic variable text will be replaced by the generic value text during linking.
-  So if `E` is `f32`  the linked wesl for foo would be: `fn foo(arg: f32) { let e:f32 = arg; return e; }`.
+  So if `E` is `f32`  the linked WESL for foo would be: `fn foo(arg: f32) { let e:f32 = arg; return e; }`.
-* Note that a linker will generate multiple copies of fn foo() in wesl, one for each unique set of generic arguments.
+* Note that a linker will generate multiple copies of fn foo() in WESL, one for each unique set of generic arguments.
 So each fn will have a unique name.
 * generic variable values are supplied on import statements or call statements.
   * import with a generic: